debezium/container-images/connect-base/0.9/README.md

 ## Start a Kafka Connect service instance

+*NOTE:* Please see the Apache Kafka [documentation](https://kafka.apache.org/documentation/#connect_running) for general information on running Kafka Connect and more details on the various options and environment variables.

 Kafka Connect requires an already-running Zookeeper service, which is either running locally via the container named `zookeeper` or with OpenShift running as a service named `zookeeper`.
 Also required are already-running Kafka brokers, which are either running locally via the container named `kafka` or with OpenShift running as a service named `kafka`.

 When running a cluster of one or more Kafka Connect service instances, several important parameters must be defined using environment variables.
 Please see the section below for the list of these required environment variables and acceptable values.